Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{SPT-CL\,J0516$-$5755}

-SPT-CL\,J0516$-$5755 (SPT0516), located at $z=0.9656$, is optimized with a total of 10 systems (25 multiple images and 53 lensing constraints), where the model is anchored using a photometric redshift estimate for 1 system and the remaining 9 systems are optimized within the model.
-A total of 247 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 3 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs22$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.27\times10^{14}M_{\odot}$ and $\sim3.84\times10^{14}M_{\odot}$, respectively.
+SPT-CL\,J0516$-$5755 (SPT0516), located at $z=0.9656$, is optimized with a total of 10 lensed source galaxies (25 multiple images and 53 lensing constraints), where the model is anchored using a photometric redshift estimate for 1 source galaxy and the remaining 9 sources are optimized within the model.
+A total of 247 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F150W2 = 19.30).
+The model uses three potentials to describe the mass of the cluster.
+The final model has an rms of $0\farcs21$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.74\times10^{14}M_{\odot}$ and $\sim5.10\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

-We present the first strong lens model of SPT0516.
+We present the first SL model of SPT0516.
 Archival \hst\ data exist only in F606W for this field.
-We select cluster-member galaxies by their color in ACS/F606W-NIRCam/F150W2, and magnitudes as measured from the NIRCam/F150W2 band.
+We select cluster member galaxies by their color in ACS/F606W-NIRCam/F150W2, and magnitudes as measured from the NIRCam/F150W2 band.
 We identify 10 lensed sources with high confidence to be used as lensing constraints.
-The elongated projected mass distribution results in naked cusp lensing configuration for virtually all the systems, with three images of each source.
-We only identify a cental fourth image for System \#1, near a cluster member at the cluster core.
-The most prominent system in the \jwst-SLICE imaging is entirely absent from the \hst/F606W data -- a red dusty galaxy with distinct morphology and obvious dust lane.
+The elongated projected mass distribution results in naked cusp lensing configurations for virtually all the lensed sources, with three images of each source.
+We only identify a cental fourth image for Source \#1, near a cluster member at the cluster core.
+The most prominent source in the SLICE \jwst~imaging is entirely absent from the \hst/F606W data -- a red dusty galaxy with distinct morphology and obvious dust lane.
 Interestingly, the Eastern image of this galaxy features an emission clump that is missing from the other images.
 We discuss this candidate transient in \autoref{sec.sn}.

 Unfortunately, no spectroscopic redshifts were measured for lensed galaxies in this field.
 An attempt to obtain spectroscopy in this field in 2024 October (soon after the \jwst\ observations, and prompted by the discovery of the candidate transient, see \autoref{sec.sn}) failed due to weather conditions.
 We were awarded time on the Magellan telescope in 2025A (U. of Michigan allocation, PI: Sharon) to obtain spectroscopic redshifts of multiple images in this field, and will revisit the lens model once spectroscopic redshifts are secured.